 Multinode clusters

 Version upgrades from 3.9.x will be rolling upgrades, advantageous for multinode clusters.
-This means that upgrades will be handled in a rolling fashion so each node will be updated in turn and the cluster as a whole should remain accessible to clients.
+They will be handled in a rolling fashion so that each node will be updated in turn, and the cluster as a whole should remain accessible to clients.

-We recommend ensuring that clients are pointing to the general cluster hostname (DNS load balancer) as opposed to individual nodes as that should ensure that any connection requests will resolve to an online server node.
+We recommend that clients point to the general cluster hostname (DNS load balancer) instead of individual nodes, as that should ensure that an online server node will resolve any connection requests.

 Upgrade without downtime

-If customers cannot afford downtime, we would recommend the blue-green deployment strategy.
+If customers cannot afford downtime, we recommend the blue-green deployment strategy.
 This entails creating a new instance with the desired RabbitMQ version and migrating clients over.
-In that case, if there are any issues customers are able to revert clients back to the previous instance.
+If there are any issues, customers can revert clients back to the previous instance.

 - Create a new instance